baibhav007/AuthNodeJS/README.md

+## Complete Authentication API with JWT in Express JS

 ### In this project I have implemented the API's through which anyone can register, login, change password, forgot password, adn even can see the no. of user added here (admin only),

 #### Technology used (Dependencies) <br>